The Inkluded Team

 Executive Director and Academy Committee Head

 Michael Mejias has been at Writers House for over two decades and is the founder and director of both the Writers House Intern Program (WHIP) and the Writers House Mentor Initiative (WHMI).
 Through these programs, he’s facilitated the placement of over 750 young people in their first publishing jobs, with a third of those placements being from BIPoC spaces.
+Additionally, Mr. Mejias is the founding executive director of Inkluded and the principal designer of Inkluded Academy, a free publishing course for BIPoC publishing aspirants.
+Mr. Mejias is also the co-founder and executive director of the Dramatic Question Theatre (DQT), a company dedicated to developing and presenting plays written by BIPoC and Female-identifying playwrights.
+He’s from the West Farms housing projects in the South Bronx.

 Julia Kardon